IgorDragun/pick_a_card/README.md

+### Pick a card.
-This is my first public repository - application, which can select and show random card.
+This is my first public repository - an application that can select and show random card.